clankur/mugpt/mup.md

 - Number of warm up steps
 - Gradient Clipping

-As a part of this investigation, we are also attempting to measure the impact of the attention multiplier and output multiplier used by muP and the importance of applying 0 initialization to the LM head and query's weights.
+As part of this investigation, we are also attempting to measure the impact of the attention multiplier and output multiplier used by μP and the importance of applying zero initialization to the unembed and query's projection matrices.

 ## Investigation Procedure